 In some cases, medical tests are performed to determine the cause of the acquired Ptosis.
 Because there are several reasons why an eyelid may fall, it is highly recommended that you get a diagnosis from an eye doctor, even if the symptoms are mild.

 What treatment options are there for my palpebral Ptosis?

 If the symptoms of Ptosis are mild, treatment may not be necessary.
 The specific treatment is usually directed to the underlying cause.

 Special glasses can be used in some cases; These glasses have a crutch attached to hold the eyelid.
 In moderate to severe cases, surgery may be the only option to correct the eyelid.

-The most common surgery used to treat ptosis is an advancement of the levator aponeurosis.
-During this procedure, the surgeon will tighten the elevator tendon, lifting the eyelids.
+The most common surgery used to treat Ptosis is an advancement of the levator aponeurosis.
+The surgeon will tighten the elevator tendon, lifting the eyelids during this procedure.

-Occasionally, as in cases of congenital ptosis, the levator is too weak to allow the opening of the eyelids; In this case, a “sling” is used to allow the muscles of the forehead to assume the task of lifting the eyelid.
+Occasionally, as in cases of congenital Ptosis, the levator is too weak to open the eyelids; In this case, a “sling” is used to allow the forehead muscles to assume the task of lifting the eyelid.

-Although they may not appear symmetrical, the eyelids will be taller than they were before surgery.
+Although they may not appear symmetrical, the eyelids will be taller than before surgery.